PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/nxp_evk.md

 <span class="tips">This process currently uses a micro-SD card.
 A future release will use the on-board EMMC.</span>

+<span class="notes">This platform is still in development and is only partially supported at the moment.
+The boot partitioning has not been finished and Wi-Fi communication is not working yet.</span>

 1. Check the current block storage devices on your PC:

     ```